November 14, 2019 6pm Orchestra Hall (Past)

 Retired violinist Roger Frisch with Mayo neurosurgeon Dr. Kendall Lee talk about Frisch’s career and his remarkable recovery from essential tremor (ET).
 We will also show footage of the surgery from the Ken Burns documentary.
-Roger will be joined by two colleages, a Minnesota Orchestra Violinist with Piano accompaniment.
+Roger will be joined by pianist Hanna HyunJung Kim in a performance of Edvard Grieg’s Sonata #3, Op.
+45, followed by Pablo de Sarasate’s Navarra Op.
+33 for Two Violins with Minnesota Orchestra’s Rui Du.
 Dinner by Chef Rikki Giambruno of Hyacinth Restaurant.

 Please click HERE for directions and parking information at HGA/Ford.